convexengineering/gpkit/docs/source/gpkit101.rst

 geometric programming (GP) models, abstracting away the backend solver.

-The goal of GPkit is to make it easy to create, share, and explore geometric programming models, which tends to align well with being fast and mathematically correct.

 Our hopes are to bring the mathematics of Geometric Programming into the engineering design process in a disciplined and collaborative way, and to